sejungkwak/krie/README.md

 ## MoSCoW method and story points

 _Github_ Projects kanban board and Issues were used to practise agile methodology.
-After creating the user stories, I prioritised each story using MoSCoW method, excluded ‘won’t have’ stories and set the points using modified Fibonacci sequence(1, 2, 3, 5, 8, 13, 20) based on complexity, amount of work and repetition.
+After creating the user stories, I prioritised each story using MoSCoW method, excluded ‘won't have' stories and set the points using modified Fibonacci sequence(1, 2, 3, 5, 8, 13, 20) based on complexity, amount of work and repetition.
 The details are as following:

 ### Theme: Website appearance